Whereupon our hero, Captain America, takes calls—he hopes for the last time—on the debt-crisis hotline.

 CA: Abraham Erskine, the doctor who helped create me, chose me because I was weak but knew right from wrong, knew how to meet tough challenges head-on.
 “A weak man knows the value of strength, the value of power,” he told me.

 Caller: What good does that do me?
 I don’t have a vote in Congress.

 CA: You don’t think the specter of default has begun to make the barons in Congress feel weak?
 It has.
 And that may be the beginning of understanding the value of strength, the value of power.

-This article appears in the July 27, 2011, edition of National Journal Daily.
+This article appears in the July 27, 2011 edition of NJ Daily.